reyna-okamune/reyna-okamune/README.md

 ## Projects

 - ### Animal Trivia Web App
-    An interactive quiz based on animal trivia from the OTDB API ! https://animal-trivia-sigma.vercel.app/
+    An interactive quiz based on animal trivia from the OTDB API! https://animal-trivia-sigma.vercel.app/